 How to Search a PDF on Mac[4 Ways]

 If you've ever spent a lot of time skimming through a PDF looking for a specific keyword, note, phrase, or section, you really don't have to.
 In fact, many PDF editors have a search function that can find the item you want in seconds.
-Here are a few reasons you might need to search your PDF: finding specific data in a very long document, double-checking on an exact agreement, checking on edits and changes of a PDF file, or locate a unique phrase, etc.
+Here are a few reasons you might need to search PDF on iPhone or Mac: finding specific data in a very long document, double-checking on an exact agreement, checking on edits and changes of a PDF file, or locate a unique phrase, etc.

 And in this article, We will show you a shortcut to ensure you never waste valuable time again.
 Keep reading to learn how to search a PDF on Mac.
 Several ways are introduced.
 Just pick the one that is suitable for you.